October 11, 2022

 In 2014, while 88 percent of girls transitioned from primary to lower secondary school, only 1 in 5 of these girls graduated from upper secondary school.

 Therefore, Cambodia’s Girls’ Education Program focuses on girls in Grades 7–12.
-The program design is based on substantial research on adolescent social and emotional learning, focusing on
+The program design is based on substantial research on adolescent social and emotional learning, focusing on keeping girls engaged in school and helping them develop the life skills they need to gain control over their own lives.

 The four core pillars of the program consist of: